Mackenzie Thornbury

 Home Town: Lanark, ON

-: Microbiology and Immunology, Co-op and Honours
+Program: Microbiology and Immunology, Co-op and Honours

-: 4th year
+Current Year: 4th year

-Why I chose Microbiology at Dal
+Why I chose Microbiology at Dal:

 I chose to go into Microbiology mainly due to my love of pursuing knowledge and captivation with pathogens that started when I was young.
 Growing up in a rural Ontario, schools were small and didn’t offer more than what was required by the curriculum.
 As a consequence, my interest in biology and pursuit of knowledge was largely shaped by my mom, a surveyor with a fierce love of reading.
 When I was 12 years old she introduced me to ‘The Hot Zone’; a book about the origins of filoviruses like Ebola virus.
 From that moment on, I was hooked.
 Throughout high school I took all the biology classes that were offered and spoke to my teachers about possible job opportunities in the field.